ATA Carnets

 add

-Simple, you apply through the eCert system (https://ecert.sgs.com/uk/member-login) as normal and the system will automatically know which countries are part of the digital pilot.
-It will also create a parallel carnet for your multi-country visit should some countries not be live and still use a paper Carnet.
+Simple, you apply through the eCert system (login as normal) and the system will automatically know which countries accept Digital Carnets.
+It will also create a parallel Carnet for your multi-country visit should some countries not be live and still use a paper Carnet.
+Once your Carnet has been approved, and involves a Digital Carnet destination, you can prepare yourself using our how-to-guides.

 6. Do we use separate Carnet numbers for Digital and paper carnets issued in parallel?